vincentwoo/airtable/README.md

   |---Second Day-------|
 ```

 but I didn't really have the time to get into it.
+Also, there are some weird scaling artifacts with the CRT effect, which I think could be fixed by supersampling a bigger texture.
+That, or scaling a smaller one.
+I'm not sure.

 > How you made your design decisions.
 For example, if you looked at other timelines for inspiration, please note that.